omritamam/OS/ex1/README.md

 Assignment 1:

 The program does the following:
-- Opens folder called "Welcome"
+- Creates folder called "Welcome"
-- Opens folder called "To"
+- Creates folder called "To"
-- Opens file called "OS2021"
+- Creates file called "OS2021"
 - Checks the folder's protection and its size
 - Write in this file "If you haven't read the course guidelines yet --- do it right now!"
 - Closed the file